raygun101/MarkupKit/README.md

 Layer views are discussed in more detail later.

+`LMPageView` is available in iOS only.
 See _LMPageView.h_ for more information.

 ## LMLayoutView
 Auto layout is an iOS feature that allows developers to create applications that automatically adapt to device size, orientation, or content changes.
 An application built using auto layout generally has little or no hard-coded view positioning logic, but instead dynamically arranges user interface elements based on their preferred or "intrinsic" content sizes.